tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 I do not need to pretend Võ Lâm Truyền Kỳ shaped my destiny.

-I do not need to turn getting into med school into proof that I was chosen.
+I do not need to turn medical school into proof that I was chosen.

-I do not need to hide that I failed the second year.
+I do not need to hide that I failed.

-I do not need to pretend redoing it was just a minor detail.

-I do not need to turn dropping out halfway through the third year into a cinematic comeback.
+I do not need to turn dropping out into a cinematic comeback.

-I do not need to turn Ireland into a heroic chapter.
+I do not need to make Ireland heroic.

-I do not need to pretend coming back to Vietnam without a job was secretly glamorous.
+I do not need to pretend returning to Vietnam without a job was secretly glamorous.

 I do not need to turn Korea into another unfinished failure.

-Some things are just what happened.
+Some things are simply what happened.

 Some things are embarrassing.

 Some things are humbling.

-Some things are average.

 Some things are unfinished.